 He also offered a lot of advice for hitchhikers (as the name suggests) including the slightly more dodgy advice for solo females concerned about the likelihood of sexual assault that we should ‘make sure you are on the pill’.
 What can I say?
 It was a book of its time.

 I sold my copy of the book on eBay for 35p and I instantly regretted it.
-We had some good times together, the book and I. It taught me useful phrases in all the major languages (although nobody understood me when I said them) and it taught me how to survive in Italy on £1 a day (that’s £5.13 by today’s standard according to my old pal inflation calculator).
+We had some good times together, the book and I. It taught me useful phrases in all the major European languages (although nobody understood me when I said them) and it taught me how to survive in Italy on £1 a day (that’s £5.13 by today’s standard according to my old pal inflation calculator).
 I never did tuck into anyone’s leftovers in a restaurant though.

 Categories: travel tips